Robust Label Shift Quantification: Label shift quantification in Setting

+To understand better the role of calibration, we forget about robustness considerations and work under Assumption \ref{hyp:iid_mix}.
+For $\alpha$ in $\mathcal{W}_k$, we denote by $\Pi_{\alpha}$ the probability distribution over $\mathscr{X}\times [k]$ defined by

-for all $i\in[k]$.
-One can check that the Bayes predictor $f^{\alpha}$ is calibrated, with respect to $\Pi^*_{\alpha}$, as well as the constant predictor $x\mapsto \alpha$.
-The next result connects the notion of calibration with the matrix confusion. \begin{lemma} Under Assumption \ref{hyp:iid_mix}, if $f$ is marginally calibrated with respect to $\Pi^*_{\alpha}$, we have $\alpha = M(f) \alpha$ and therefore $P_\alpha\in\mathscr{P}(f,\alpha)$, where $P_{\alpha}$ is given by (\ref{eq:p_alpha}). \end{lemma} Particularly, the second claim of Assumption \ref{hyp:q_sigma} is satisfied if $f$ is marginally calibrated with respect to $\Pi^*_{\alpha}$.
-We have the following result . \begin{coro} Under Assumptions \ref{hyp:iid_mix} and \ref{hyp:q_sigma}, if $f$ is marginally calibrated with respect to $\Pi^*_{\alpha}$, for all $\xi>0$,
+for all $i\in[k]$ and all measurable sets $A\subset \mathcal{X}$.
+One can check that the Bayes predictor $f^{\alpha}$ given by (\ref{eq:f_bayes}) is (canonically) calibrated with respect to $\Pi_{\alpha}$, as well as the constant predictor $f:x\mapsto \alpha$.
+The next result connects the notion of calibration with the matrix confusion. \begin{lemma} Under Assumption \ref{hyp:iid_mix}, if $f$ is marginally calibrated with respect to $\Pi_{\alpha}$, we have $\alpha = M(f) \alpha$ and therefore $P_{Q^*,\alpha}\in\mathscr{P}(f,\alpha)$, where $P_{Q^*,\alpha}$ is given by (\ref{eq:p_alpha}). \end{lemma} Particularly, the second claim of Assumption \ref{hyp:q_sigma} is satisfied if $f$ is marginally calibrated with respect to $\Pi_{\alpha}$.
+We have the following result . \begin{coro} Under Assumptions \ref{hyp:iid_mix} and \ref{hyp:q_sigma}, if $f$ is marginally calibrated with respect to $\Pi_{\alpha}$, for all $\xi>0$,

 with probability at least $1-e^{-\xi}$, where $C(\mathbf{Q}^*)$ is a positive constant only depending on $Q^*_1,\dots,Q^*_k$. \end{coro} This result is proven in Section \ref{sec:proof_coro_predictor_calibration}.
 It is an improvement of Corollary \ref{coro:predictor} as we have